joBr99/nspanel-lovelace-ui/README.md

 It works with [Tasmota](https://tasmota.github.io/docs/) and MQTT.
 To control the panel and update it with content from HomeAssistant there is an [AppDaemon](https://github.com/AppDaemon/appdaemon) App.
+Alternatively there’s a third-party [ESPHome component](https://github.com/sairon/esphome-nspanel-lovelace-ui) which allows using ESPHome instead of Tasmota.

 See the following picture to get an idea of the look of this firmware for NSPanel.